zhiming99/rpc-frmwrk/README.md

 14. `Object access via Multi-hop routing` (to come)

 ---
+[`Fri 27 Dec 2019 08:51:54 PM Beijing`]
+1. Fixed a bug related to streaming channel setup, which could drop the reponse packets and caused the proxy to wait endlessly. it happens only when the system load is very high.
+2. Also fixed two regression bugs due to earlier code changes, one is caused by no dedicated `irp completion thread` and the other is because the newly added `CTcpStreamPdo2` provided incompitable interface with the `CTcpStreamPdo`.
+It seems to take a longer time to make the new `tcp port stack` stable.

 [`Thu 26 Dec 2019 08:17:28 PM Beijing`]
 1. Further testing between virtual machines revealed a significant performance issue and a SSL bug.
 The performance issue is fixed. the SSL bug is yet to fix, which should be a concurrent problem.
 2. Websocket support has to put off for several days.